Love And Rivalry For Seal On ‘The Voice’: New Season 6 Reveals All

 – The Voice Australia (@TheVoiceAU) April 29, 2017

-The Voice, which for years has been a public battlefield for fights between female judges, finally has something new to offer to Australian viewers: a rivalry between two British male musicians Seal and Boy George, according to the Sydney Morning Herald.
+The Voice, which for years has been a public battlefield for fights between female judges, finally has something new to offer to Australian viewers: a rivalry between two British male musicians, Seal and Boy George, according to the Sydney Morning Herald.

-For Season 6, The Voice Australia‘s line-up includes Boy George, Kelly Rowland and two returning judges: Seal and Delta Goodrem, who happen to have come under increased scrutiny due to romance rumors.
+For Season 6, The Voice Australia’s lineup includes Boy George, Kelly Rowland, and two returning judges: Seal and Delta Goodrem, who happen to have come under increased scrutiny due to romance rumors.

 Three nights of blind auditions on The Voice – which aired on Australia’s Channel Nine daily from Monday through Wednesday, April 24-26 – kicked off the new season of the popular singing competition show.

-Note: UPDATE: The Artists hoping to make sure @DeltaGoodrem holds onto #TheVoiceAU????.
-RETWEET if you’re #TeamDelta pic.twitter.com/eZUbVqSbWM